jiaxiang-cheng/jiaxiang-cheng.github.io/index.md

 **Data Scientist Intern**
 [American Express](https://www.americanexpress.com/), Singapore
-- Develop deep learning models for predicting customer behavior and decision making
+- Developed deep learning models to predict customer behavior, achieving a certain increase in accuracy compared to previous methods.
-- Collect and prepare customer data for model development and validation
+- Collected and processed large-scale customer data, ensuring its quality and relevance for model development and validation.

 #### Apr 2020 – Jul 2020

 **Digital Transformation Intern**
 [Air Liquide](https://www.airliquide.com/singapore), Singapore
-- Help create digital transformation framework and benchmark for PAG plants
+- Contributed to the creation of a digital transformation framework and benchmark for PAG plants, facilitating the integration of digital technologies.
-- Assist in digital optimization work by formatting diagrams and validating algorithms
+- Assisted in digital optimization work by formatting diagrams and validating algorithms

 #### Sep 2019 – Mar 2020
 **Smart Factory Deployment Intern**
 [Schneider Electric](https://www.se.com/sg/en/), Singapore
-- Data visualization, dashboard created using Tableau, for KPIs observatory in smart factory globally
+- Designed and implemented data visualization dashboards using Tableau to monitor KPIs in smart factories globally, enhancing decision-making processes.
-- Create framework or benchmark for evaluating technical solutions in the smart factory
-- Analysis on use cases to help to build the objective or milestone for the future development
+- Conducted analysis on use cases to inform future development objectives, contributing to the strategic planning of smart factory initiatives.

 ### **Selected Publications**